info201b-sp21/ps-shiny/README.md

 ![UFO](ufo.jpg)

-For this assignment, you'll use UFO sightings data.
+For this assignment, we'll use UFO sightings data.
 The data originates from National UFO Research Center and is downloaded from
 [Timothy Renners page](https://data.world/timothyrenner/ufo-sightings).